ingcloud-fr/cks-labs/cks/INT-RBAC_Create_user_janice_with_cert_and_roles/README.txt

 - `janice` can get/list/watch pods in `janice-space`
 - Any other action (e.g. create/delete) or access to other resources should be denied

-📁 You can use a separate kubeconfig (`janice.kubeconfig`) and test it like so:
+📁 You must use a separate kubeconfig (`janice.kubeconfig`) and test it like so:

 kubectl --kubeconfig=janice.kubeconfig get pods -n janice-space kubectl --kubeconfig=janice.kubeconfig auth can-i delete pods -n janice-space